 How do I enable outbound calling for my shared devices?

-Outbound calling is by default enabled for shared devices.
-You can disable outbound calling by changing the setting in your room profiles, using the Alexa for Business console.
+Outbound calling is by default enabled for shared devices and you can start making calls straight away.
+You can disable outbound calling by changing the setting in your room profiles in the Alexa for Business console.

 Note: Alexa does not currently support inbound calls from mobile or landline phones